Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 .. figure:: figures/tropical_cyclones1.png
     :width: 10cm

-    Pressure in the vicinity of a tropical cyclone from IFS.
+    Pressure in the vicinity of a tropical cyclone (from the IFStco1279-orca025-cycle3 simulation).

 .. figure:: figures/tropical_cyclones2.png
     :width: 10cm

-    Example of TCs tracks in a 10 day period from an IFS simulation.
+    Example of TCs trajectories computed in the IFS simulation tco1279-orca025-cycle3.

 Available demo notebooks
 ------------------------